xibosignage/xibo-manual/source/en/layouts_designer.md

 ## Preview

 Preview your Layout, Widgets and Regions and make the necessary alterations to designs to ensure that everything plays as intended.
-Click on the Play icon located in the top left  of the Preview window to Preview your Layout.
-Toggle to full screen size by clicking the icon in the top right hand corner of the Preview window.
+Click on the Play icon located in the top left of the Preview window to play a full Preview of your Layout.
+{tip}
+View your Preview in full screen by clicking on the icon in the top right corner of the screen then press Play.
+{/tip}

 ![Layout Preview](img/v2_layouts_layout_preview.png)